ychding11/ychding11.github.io/_posts/2021-11-30-OGL-Programming.md

 ### Shading

 Shaders are the code which can be running on certain programmable stages of modern GPU for some purpose, such as visual computing, AI model training.
 OpenGL shaders are written in the [OpenGL Shading Language](https://www.khronos.org/opengl/wiki/OpenGL_Shading_Language).
-Modern GPU supports the following shader type:
+Modern GPU supports the following shader type.
+Each of them serves different purpose.

 - Vertex shader
 - Tessellation control shader